Homotopy theory of curved operads and curved algebras: The associative case

-such that $\tilde{m}_1$ increases the filtration degree by $1$.
-We denote by $m_1$ the endomorphism $\tilde{m}_1 - d_A$ and by $m_n$ the endomorphisms $\tilde{m}_n$ for $n \neq 1$.
+such that $m_0 : \ringK \to F_1 A$ and $m_1 = d_A$.
 The fact that $\gamma_A$ commutes with the predifferentials and the fact that $\gamma_A$ sends the curvature to the curvature ensure that Equation (\ref{eq: relation cAi-algebras}) is satisfied for $n$. \end{proof}

 \begin{remark} \begin{enumerate} \item By the fact that complete curved associative algebras are examples of complete curved operads, Sections \ref{section: bar cobar constructions} and \ref{section: koszul duality for curved operads} apply to complete curved associative algebras and we therefore obtain functorial resolutions of complete curved associative algebras by the bar-cobar resolution and Koszul resolutions for Koszul complete curved associative algebras (cofibrant in the underlying category of complete gr-dg $\ringK$-modules).
-These results can also be seen as an example of an extension of the results in \cite{Milles2} to the curved / infinitesimal setting: the operadic Koszul morphism $\kappa : \cAsa \to \cAs$ allows to define a bar-cobar adjunction on the level of curved associative algebras and infinitesimal coassociative coalgebras. \item The same yoga would work for curved Lie algebras since we can define the \emph{curved Lie} operad $\cLie$ as the curved operad $\cAs$.
-We obtain the curved operad $\cLi$ whose algebras coincides with curved $\Li$-algebras defined in \cite{bZ93} and used or studied for example in \cite{kC11b, mM12, RZ12, LS12}.
-It is however impossible to associate in the same way a curved operad associated with the operad $\mathrm{Com}$. \end{enumerate} \end{remark}
+These results can also be seen as an example of an extension of the results in \cite{Milles2} to the curved / altipotent setting: the operadic Koszul morphism $\kappa : \cAsa \to \cAs$ allows us to define a bar-cobar adjunction on the level of curved associative algebras and altipotent coassociative coalgebras. \item The same yoga would work for curved Lie algebras since we can define the \emph{curved Lie} operad $\cLie$ as we did the curved associative operad $\cAs$.
+We obtain the curved operad $\cLi$ whose algebras coincide with curved $\Li$-algebras defined in \cite{bZ93} and used or studied for example in \cite{kC11b, mM12, RZ12, LS12}.
+It is however impossible to associate in the same way a curved operad with the operad $\mathrm{Com}$. \end{enumerate} \end{remark}